Medical Imaging Modalities involving X-rays and Medical Radiation

 CT0.03-0.40.5-1

-The advancements will not dictate medical imaging modalities in imaging quality, but more likely, the objective will be to reduce the cost and scanning time, including exposure to radiation.
+Advancements in medical imaging modalities will not dictate their quality, but the objective will likely be to reduce cost and scanning time, including exposure to radiation.
 These technical innovations allow for the rational conclusion that medical radiation dose, scanning speed, image resolution, and sensitivity, including cost per patient, will all be elements of personalised medicine in the future.

 In particular, it is important to account for the physical and biological factors that modulate the behaviour of different energy forms within the human body.
-Moreover, to understand how to interpret images and derive more crucial information regarding the patient’s disease state in order to formulate a treatment plan which is personal to the patient.
+Moreover, it is important to understand how to interpret images and derive more crucial information regarding the patient’s disease state in order to formulate a personal treatment plan.

-As with the continual development and improvements in imaging, it is essential to understand the specific biological episode associated with each specific disease state.
+As imaging continues to develop and improve, it is essential to understand the specific biological episode associated with each disease state.
 It would be crucial to design medical imaging modalities that can recognise a ‘fingerprint’ that can be attributed to a specific disease state.

 Furthermore, new imaging modalities would be used to evaluate changes in tissue composition resulting from a disease like fibrosis.
 In this case, the physiological parameter would be the reduction of blood flow in arteries according to angiography.
 Other techniques could evaluate the change in conductivity or magnetic susceptibility of brain tissue.
 All of these improvements could help in the understanding of the contrast mechanisms in several medical imaging modalities.